aiwithmelonai/n8n-ai-content-idea-generator/README.md

 ## Example Output

+## Results

+**Test Input:**
+- Topic: "n8n automation tutorials for small business owners" (or your actual test topic, if different)

+**Claude's Generated Ideas:**

-Here are 5 YouTube video ideas about AI automation for beginners:\n\n1. **"Automate Your Email in 10 Minutes with AI"** - A step-by-step tutorial showing beginners how to use tools like Zapier and ChatGPT to automatically sort, respond to, and organize emails.\n\n2. **"5 Boring Tasks You Can Automate Today with Zero Coding"** - A practical walkthrough demonstrating how non-technical users can eliminate repetitive daily tasks using free AI tools.\n\n3. **"I Automated My Social Media for a Week - Here's What Happened"** - A personal experiment video showing beginners exactly how to set up AI tools to schedule, write, and post content automatically.\n\n4. **"The Beginner's Guide to Make.com: Build Your First AI Workflow"** - A friendly introduction to Make.com that teaches complete beginners how to connect apps and create their first automated workflow in under 30 minutes.\n\n5. **"ChatGPT + Google Sheets = The Ultimate Automation Hack"** - A beginner-friendly tutorial showing how to combine ChatGPT with Google Sheets to automatically generate reports, summaries, and data analysis.
+Here are 5 YouTube video ideas about AI automation for beginners:

+1. "Automate Your Email in 10 Minutes with AI" — A step-by-step tutorial showing beginners how to use tools like Zapier and ChatGPT to automatically sort, respond to, and organize emails.

+2. "5 Boring Tasks You Can Automate Today with Zero Coding" — A practical walkthrough demonstrating how non-technical users can eliminate repetitive daily tasks using free AI tools.

+3. "I Automated My Social Media for a Week - Here's What Happened" — A personal experiment video showing beginners exactly how to set up AI tools to schedule, write, and post content automatically.

+4. "The Beginner's Guide to Make.com: Build Your First AI Workflow" — A friendly introduction to Make.com that teaches complete beginners how to connect apps and create their first automated workflow in under 30 minutes.

+5. "ChatGPT + Google Sheets = The Ultimate Automation Hack" — A
+   beginner-friendly tutorial showing how to combine ChatGPT with Google Sheets to automatically generate reports, summaries, and data analysis.

 ---